Perhaps Love (2005 film): Production

 Perhaps Love was filmed in Beijing and Shanghai.
-The film is the first musical to be produced in China in over forty years.
+The film is the first musical blockbuster film to be produced in China in 35 years.

 Estimates put the cost of the film at about US$10 million to produce.
 The film earned US$2.2 million on its opening weekend.

 Soundtrack

 The soundtrack was released in two versions: a single-disc version in a jewel case and a limited-edition, double-disc, boxed set version.
 The double-disc version was marketed as a "Special Deluxe Edition" and included a bright red slipcase (embossed to look like leather) with gold lettering.
 The slipcase was seven and three-fourths inches tall, one and three-fourths inches deep, and five and three-fourths inches wide.
 It included a twenty-eight-page hardcover book, printed on thick paper, which included a synopsis of the film and brief biographies of its stars in both Mandarin and English.
 The book also included eighteen color photographs.
 The soundtrack was presented in a folding case with the music on a compact disc and a "making of" movie on a DVD disc.
 The folding case also included five postcards (including one for each of the film's four major stars) and a poster.